WebVOWL/WebVOWL-Rust/README.md

 > Lenovo IdeaPad Gaming 3 15ARH05
 > - CPU: Ryzen 5 4600H
 > - RAM: 32 GB
-> - GPU: Geforce GTX 1650 Ti

 TODO: Add testing ontology

 - Loading an ontology is 60x faster
-- Changing `degrees of collapse` (from 5 and up) is significantly faster (below 5 takes >10 seconds)
+- Changing `degrees of collapse` (from 5 and up) is significantly faster (below 5 still takes >10 seconds)
-- Rendering thousands of nodes is still rather slow but possible with ~0.5 FPS
+- Rendering thousands of nodes is possible with 0.5-5 FPS

 ## Run Using Docker
 Make sure you are inside `WebVOWL` directory and you have docker installed.
 Run the following command to build the docker image: